Discover Our Shared Heritage Travel Itinerary

 The Missouri River was vital to the start up and economic development of both Pierre and Fort Pierre.
 The river was the highway on which early travelers passed by the future site of the two towns and steamboats carried supplies and people to the area.
 The river also created a barrier until the completion of a railroad bridge in 1907.
 Until then, ferryboats transported people and goods across the river, or during the winter, they moved over the ice.
 The railroad bridge was important to the Fort Pierre to Deadwood Trail, because after 1880, most of the freight came by rail rather than steamboat.

-Another great flood overtook the area in April of 1952, reportedly flooding the same area as the 1881 flood.
+The last great flood overtook the area in April of 1952, reportedly flooding the same area as the 1881 flood.
 A warm spring rapidly melted the snow after heavy snowfalls all winter.
 The flood stage reached over 25 feet leaving two feet of water on the first floor of businesses and homes on the Pierre and Fort Pierre flats.
 The water measured 10 feet over the 15 foot flood stage set at the old 1926 highway bridge.
-The Oahe Dam helped prevent floods from 1952 until 2011, when a large flood again impacted Pierre and Fort Pierre.
-The floods of 1881, 1952, 2011, and many smaller floods throughout the years, destroyed much of Pierre and Fort Pierre.
+The Oahe Dam helps prevent any more floods from occurring and supplies electricity to much of South Dakota.
+The floods of 1881 and 1952, and many smaller floods throughout the years, destroyed much of Pierre and Fort Pierre.
 After each disaster, the residents were determined to clean up, rebuild, and expand their cities.